Hungarian Grey: History

 Hungarian cattle are documented at Augsburg in a document of 1526.
 Another sixteenth-century document refers specifically to magnus cornuotes boves Hungaricos or 'long-horned Hungarian cattle'.

 In the eighteenth century changing market conditions led to a substantial decline in this trade, and the cattle came to be used principally as draught animals, a purpose to which they were well suited.

 In 1931 the Hungarian Grey Cattle Breeders' Association was established and encouraged the keeping and breeding of the cattle.
 World War II disrupted the efforts.
 There were only 160 cows and 6 bulls on three farms in the early 1960s.
 Around that time a patriotic interest in preserving local breeds emerged.

 By 1975 there were only 300 cows left in two herds, but numbers have since increased.
-The rebound in numbers is partially due to cryoconservation efforts put forth by the Hungarian government.
+The rebound in numbers is partially due to cryoconservation efforts made by the Hungarian government.
 Government subsidies are available to breeders of the cattle.
 In 2003 the Hungarian Grey supplied approximately 12% of the locally-produced beef consumed in Hungary.
+It is distributed mainly in the counties of Bács-Kiskun, Hajdú-Bihar and Veszprém.